Guy Touvron: Life and career

-Touvron performed with orchestras such as I Solisti Veneti, the Toulouse Chamber Orchestra, English Chamber Orchestra, the orchestras of the Mozarteum and La Scala in Milan, the Lucerne Festival Strings, the Prague Chamber Orchestra, Orchestre national du Capitole de Toulouse, Orchestre national d’Auvergne,Orchestre national de Lille, Symphonia Varsovia, Staatskapelle Dresden, Bavarian Radio Symphony Orchestra and the Czech Philharmonic.
+Touvron performed with orchestras such as I Solisti Veneti, the Toulouse Chamber Orchestra, English Chamber Orchestra, the Mozarteum Orchestra Salzburg, the orchestra of La Scala in Milan, the Lucerne Festival Strings, the Prague Chamber Orchestra, Orchestre national du Capitole de Toulouse, Orchestre national d’Auvergne,Orchestre national de Lille, Symphonia Varsovia, Staatskapelle Dresden, Bavarian Radio Symphony Orchestra and the Czech Philharmonic.
 He regularly appeared in festivals at Lille, the Prades Festival and Bachwoche Ansbach.
 He played at the Salzburg Festival, Pollenca Festival in Spain, Lanaudière Festival in Canada, Stresa in Italy and the Montreux Festival, and appeared regularly in the United States, all European countries, Japan and China.

 Touvron made more than 120 recordings, gave over 3,500 concerts, and won several prizes, including three international Grands Prix, in Munich, Geneva and Prague.
 In the early 2000s, Touvron wrote a biography on his mentor Maurice André entitled Maurice André: Une trompette pour la renommée (Maurice André: A Trumpet for Fame), which was published in 2003.

 Touvron's reputation was tarnished when he was found guilty in 2020 of having sexually assaulted a young woman in 2017; he was given a six-month suspended prison sentence.
 He was investigated for rape of another young woman from 2021, pleading innocent.

 Asteroid 278197 Touvron, discovered by French astronomer Jean-Claude Merlin in 2007, was named in his honor.
 The official was published by the Minor Planet Center on 5 January 2015 (M.P.C.
 91792).

 Touvron died suddenly on 9 March 2024, at the age of 74.